 The ADC in the Arduino can read the input voltage at a resolution of 10 bits.
 That’s a range of 1024 points.
 If the input voltage range is 0 to 5 volts, that means that the smallest change it can read is 5/1024, or 0.0048 Volts.
 When you take a reading with the ADC using the analogRead() command, the microcontroller stores the result in memory.
 It takes an int type variable to store this, because a byte is not big enough.
 A byte can hold only 8 bits, or a range from 0 to 255.

 The resolution of an ADC changes from one model to another.
 However, most microcontrollers with ADCs on board typically have 10-bit resolution.

 The command in Arduino is the analogRead() command, and it looks like this:

 - Pin is the analog input pin you are using;

 - sensorReading is an integer variable containing the result from the ADC.

 The number produced in sensorReading is will be between 0 and 1023.
 Its maximum may be less, depending on the circuit you use. a potentiometer will give the full range, but a voltage divider where one of the resistors is fixed will not.

 Decoupling Analog Inputs

 If you find the readings from your analog inputs are inconsistent (for example, you see changes on one channel when the sensor on a different channel is the one sensing action), it helps to decouple your input circuit.
 Decoupling means smoothing out the dips and spikes going into the circuit from the rest of your microcontroller circuit.
-To do this, place a small capacitor (0.1 microfarad is good) between voltage and ground as close to where the analog input connects to voltage, like so:
+To do this, place a small capacitor (0.1 microfarad is good) between voltage and ground as close to where the analog input connects to voltage, like shown in Figure 4.